townmath/cisp400-reader/docs/_sources/glossary.rst.txt

       Any process for visiting all of the objects in a collection (such as a :term:`tree` or :term:`list`) in some order.

+   transpose
+      In the context of linear algebra,
+      the transpose of a matrix :math:`A` is another matrix :math:`A^T` created by writing the rows of :math:`A` as the columns of :math:`A^T`.

    tree
       A tree :math:`\mathbf{T}` is a finite set of one or more :term:`nodes <node>` such that there is one designated node